 As of December 31, 2020, we had U.S. federal net operating loss ("NOL") carryforwards of approximately \$615.7 million and state NOL carryforwards of approximately \$678.9 million, which may be limited annually due to certain change in ownership provisions of Section 382 of the Internal Revenue Code of 1986, as amended (the "Code").
-In addition, as a result of the Symbion acquisition, approximately \$179 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$4.9 million.
-As a result of the Novamed acquisition, approximately \$17 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$4.9 million.
-As a result of our acquisition of NSH Holdco, Inc. ("NSH") on August 31, 2017, approximately \$20.5 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$2.8 million.
-Further, the sale of H.I.G.
+In addition, as a result of the Symbion acquisition, approximately \$179 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$4.9 million, and, as a result of the Novamed acquisition, approximately \$17 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$4.9 million.
+As a result of our acquisition of NSH Holdco, Inc. ("NSH") on August 31, 2017, approximately \$20.5 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$4.9 million.
 Surgery Centers, LLC's ("H.I.G.") shares to Bain Capital in connection with the Transactions resulted in an ownership change as defined in Section 382.
 As a result, we will not be able to use our pre-ownership-change NOLs in excess of the limitation imposed by Section 382.
 These limitations, when combined with amounts allowable due to net unrecognized built in gains, are not expected to impact the realization of the deferred tax assets associated with these NOLs. \$516.2 million of our federal NOL carryforwards will begin to expire in 2026 and will completely expire in 2037.
 The remaining federal NOL carryforwards, which were generated subsequent to 2017, do not expire.
-Our state NOL carryforwards will begin to expire in 2021 and will completely expire in 2040.
-Future ownership changes may subject our NOL carryforwards to further annual limitations, which could restrict our ability to use them to offset our taxable income in periods following the ownership changes.
+Our state NOL carryforwards to further annual limitations, which could restrict our ability to use them to offset our taxable income in periods following the ownership changes.